hbctraining/scRNA-seq_online/lessons/06a_integration_cca_theory.md

 1. Perform **canonical correlation analysis (CCA):**

-	CCA identifies shared sources of variation between the conditions/groups.
-It is a form of PCA, in that it **identifies the greatest sources of variation** in the data, but only if it is **shared or conserved** across the conditions/groups (using the 3000 most variant genes from each sample).
+First, we jointly reduce the dimensionality of both datasets using diagonalized canonical correlation analysis (CCA) which is a form of PCA.
+CCA  **identifies the greatest sources of variation** in the data, but only if it is **shared or conserved** across the conditions/groups (using the 3000 most variant genes from each sample).
+Then an L2-normalization is applied to the canonical correlation vectors.

-	This step roughly aligns the cells using the greatest shared sources of variation.

 	> _**NOTE:** The shared highly variable genes are used because they are the most likely to represent those genes distinguishing the different cell types present._

-2. **Identify anchors** or mutual nearest neighbors (MNNs) across datasets (sometimes incorrect anchors are identified):

-	MNNs can be thought of as 'best buddies'.
+2. Next, in this new shared low-dimensional space, we **identify anchors** or mutual nearest neighbors (MNNs) across datasets.
+MNNs can be thought of as **'best buddies'**.

    For each cell in one condition:
 	- The cell's closest neighbor in the other condition is identified based on gene expression values - its 'best buddy'.
 	- The reciprocal analysis is performed, and if the two cells are 'best buddies' in both directions, then those cells will be marked as **anchors** to 'anchor' the two datasets together.

 	> "The difference in expression values between cells in an MNN pair provides an estimate of the batch effect, which is made more precise by averaging across many such pairs.
 A correction vector is obtained and applied to the expression values to perform batch correction." [[Stuart and Bulter et al. (2018)](https://www.biorxiv.org/content/early/2018/11/02/460147)].

-3. **Filter anchors** to remove incorrect anchors:
+4. **Filter anchors** to remove incorrect anchors:

 	Assess the similarity between anchor pairs by the overlap in their local neighborhoods (incorrect anchors will have low scores) - do the adjacent cells have 'best buddies' that are adjacent to each other?

-4. **Integrate** the conditions/datasets:
+5. **Integrate** the conditions/datasets:

-	Use anchors and corresponding scores to transform the cell expression values, allowing for the integration of the conditions/datasets (different samples, conditions, datasets, modalities)
+	Use anchors and corresponding scores to transform the cell expression values, allowing for the integration of the conditions/datasets (different samples, conditions, datasets, modalities).
+For each cell in the dataset we now have an integrated value, but only for the variable features used for this analysis.

 	> _**NOTE:** Transformation of each cell uses a weighted average of the two cells of each anchor across anchors of the datasets.
 Weights determined by cell similarity score (distance between cell and k nearest anchors) and anchor scores, so cells in the same neighborhood should have similar correction values._

 	**If cell types are present in one dataset, but not the other, then the cells will still appear as a separate sample-specific cluster.**

+> NOTE: If there are a subtsantial number of cells that do not have a match between groups or there are a large number of cells to integrate, an alternative approach recommended by the Seurat vignette is [reciprocal PCA (RPCA)](https://satijalab.org/seurat/articles/integration_rpca.html).

    ***